MicrosoftDocs/azure-dev-docs/articles/terraform/best-practices-compliance-testing.md

 ## Running the sample

-In this section, you will download and test the example.
+In this section, you'll download and test the example.

 1. [Download the compliance test sample](https://github.com/Azure/terraform/tree/master/samples/compliance-testing).